← All projects

 Overview

-Music Space came out of a recurring feeling that algorithmic recommendations had stopped surprising me.
-Spotify, Apple Music, and similar platforms are good at keeping you in your comfort zone — but not at pushing you outside it.
-Most of the best music I've found came from other people: blogs, forums, editorial lists, radio shows.
+Music Space came out of a recurring frustration: algorithmic recommendations had stopped surprising me.
+Spotify and similar platforms are good at keeping you inside your comfort zone — but not at pushing you outside it.
+Most of the best music I've found came from other people, editorial lists, and radio.
+The goal was to bring those sources together with a search interface that felt fast and immediate.

 Role